 Although bamboo is more resistant to water damage than regular hardwood flooring, it is still a natural material made of organic elements, making it susceptible to warping and mold growth if excessive moisture is present.
 For this reason, only mop with a damp, almost dry mop to clean.
 Never wet mop or steam mop your bamboo flooring.

-Simple Green Multi-Surface Floor Care cleans all hard floor surfaces with a safer, orally non-toxic formula that won't leave behind dangerous or dulling residue.
+Simple Green Multi-Surface Floor Care cleans all hard floor surfaces with dulling residue.
 The cleaner dries quickly, leaving behind a spotless and streak-free finish that allows the natural beauty of the flooring to shine through.
-Powerful, plant-based extracts, essential oils and minerals are used in place of petroleum distillates, ammonia, chlorine and other harsh chemicals commonly found in other floor cleaners.
+Powerful, plant-based extracts, essential oils and minerals are used in place of petroleum distillates, ammonia, and chlorine commonly found in other floor cleaners.

 - Clear debris.
 Clean and clear the floor of all debris, dirt and dust using a vacuum, soft bristle broom or microfiber mop.
 Do not use a vacuum with beater bars, as the bristles could wear down the finish of the flooring.

 - Wet your mop.
 Lightly wet your mop pad or wipe with clean water.

 - Apply Simple Green Multi-Surface Floor Care.
 Spray the cleaning solution as a light mist across your floor section by section.

 - Mop up in sections.
 Follow the cleaner with a clean, lightly damp mop.